Lyndon B. Johnson: Urban riots

-In what is known as the "Long hot summer of 1967", more than 150 riots erupted across the United States.
+During the "Long hot summer of 1967", over 150 instances of civil unrest and urban riots erupted across the United States, constituting a peak in a broader wave of rebellions.
 The Boston Globe called it "a revolution of black Americans against white Americans, a violent petition for the redress of long-standing grievances."
 The Newark riots left 26 dead and 1,500 injured.
 The Detroit riot resulted in 43 deaths, 2250 injuries, 4,000 arrests, and millions of dollars' worth of property damage.
 Governor George Romney sent in 7,400 national guard troops to quell fire bombings, looting, and attacks on businesses and police.
 Johnson finally sent in federal troops with tanks and machine guns.
-At an August 2, 1967, cabinet meeting, Attorney General Ramsey Clark warned that untrained and undisciplined local police forces and National Guardsmen might trigger a "guerrilla war in the streets," as evidenced by the climate of sniper fire in Newark and Detroit.
+At an August 2, 1967, cabinet meeting, Attorney General Ramsey Clark warned that untrained and undisciplined local police forces and National Guardsmen might trigger a "guerrilla war in the streets", as evidenced by the climate of sniper fire in Newark and Detroit.
 Snipers created a dangerous situation for both law enforcement and civilians, with shooters often targeting from rooftops and other concealed locations.

 Johnson's popularity plummeted as a massive white political backlash took shape, reinforcing the sense Johnson had lost control of the streets of major cities and his own party.
 The president created the 11-member Kerner Commission to study the causes behind the recurring outbreaks of urban civil disorder, headed by Illinois Governor Otto Kerner.
 The commission's 1968 report suggested legislative measures to promote racial integration and alleviate poverty and concluded that the nation was "moving toward two societies, one black, one white—separate and unequal."
 According to Press Secretary George Christian, Johnson was unsurprised by the riots, saying: "What did you expect? ...
 When you put your foot on a man's neck and hold him down for three hundred years, and then you let him up, what's he going to do?
 He's going to knock your block off."